ishaandey/node/projects/project-1/scoping.md

 ## Idea Generation

 Your first goal is to identify a research idea you'd be interested in researching for the next ten weeks.
-This can come from a personal dataset (i.e. a workout app), a federal agency (i.e. the US Census), or corporate resources (who may have made a research .
+This can come from anything – personal dataset (i.e. a workout app) or federal agencies (i.e. the US Census).

 Here's a few miscellaneous lists of datasets if you're looking for ideas: